isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-02-post-how-the-jurong-bird-park-came-to-be.md

 In 2016, it was announced that Jurong Bird Park would be moving to Mandai to form an integrated nature and wildlife precinct together with a new Rainforest Park and the three existing wildlife parks in Singapore (the Singapore Zoological Gardens, the Night Safari and the River Safari).

 The new and improved bird park will include themed walk-through aviaries designed after different regions and ecosystems of the world – stretching from the rainforests of Africa to the bushlands of Australia – allowing visitors to immerse themselves in the naturalistic habitats of the birds.[^37] Slated to open in 2022, it will mean moving out from Jurong after 51 years, which will no doubt sadden some.
-However the new location will allow the bird park to enjoy the synergies of being close to similar attractions.
+However, the new location will allow the bird park to enjoy the synergies of being close to similar attractions.
 In addition, the new designs for the various aviaries will allow the bird park’s ambitions to truly take flight.

 <div style="background-color: white;">
 <br/>